 Colleen Hoover isn’t a new author that has just appeared on the scene.
 Colleen Hoover has been writing for years, so she has a catalogue of books waiting to be bought, and because someone discovered her fiction and started shouting about it on TikTok, now the whole world is reading every book she’s ever written.

-I’m planning to be one of those people, making my way through Colleen Hoover’s catalogue of books, so here are the ratings and reviews of every book I’ve read by Colleen Hoover.
+I’m planning to be one of those people, making my way through Colleen Hoover’s catalogue of books, so here are the ratings and reviews of every book I’ve read by Colleen Hoover so far.

 Reviews of every book by Colleen Hoover I’ve read so far